jhyang0/quantevolve/CONTRIBUTING.md

 6. Push to your fork: `git push origin feature/your-feature-name`
 7. Submit a pull request to the main repository

-## Adding Examples
+## Adding Strategies and Modules

-We encourage adding new examples to showcase QuantEvolve's capabilities, particularly in the domain of quantitative trading or other relevant financial applications.
-To add a new example:
+We encourage adding new strategies and modules to showcase QuantEvolve's capabilities, particularly in the domain of quantitative trading or other relevant financial applications.
+To add a new component:

-1. Create a new directory in the `examples` folder (if appropriate for a generic example, or consider if it fits within the `quantevolve` module structure for more integrated examples).
+1. Create appropriate modules within the `quantevolve` package structure (e.g., `quantevolve/strategy/` for new trading strategies or `quantevolve/indicators/` for new technical indicators).
 2. Include all necessary files (e.g., initial strategy script, evaluation logic, sample data or data collection scripts, configuration files).
 3. Add a `README.md` explaining the example, its purpose, and how to run it.
 4. Ensure the example can be run with minimal setup, ideally leveraging the main `quantevolve-run.py` script and project's configuration system.